bwest937/bwest937.github.io/VaultHome/wellhrm/2. World/Locations/Dungeons/Mill Basement/Mill Basement.md

 | 2       | 2d6 [[Tunnel prawn]]                                                 |
 | 3       | 3 [[Dark Creeper]] (only once, remember they have lv 4 thief skills) |

 There are 50 rats total, keep track.
 If more than half show up at any time, that's the nest!
-Nest has 169gp and
+Nest has 169gp and a [[Extra Healing Potion]]

 ## Dungeon Key